AdamRTomkins/libSpineML/README.md

 Further testing is achieved using the <code> py.test </code> command.
 Continuous integration testing is achieved using Travis CI.

 For code coverage, [pytest-cov](https://pypi.python.org/pypi/pytest-cov) is required which can be installed easily with pip using <code>pip install pytest-cov</code>.
-With this the code coverage can be tested using the command <code> py.test --cov . </code>.
+With this the code coverage can be tested using the command <code>py.test --cov=libSpineML tests/</code>
 [![Build Status](https://travis-ci.org/AdamRTomkins/libSpineML.svg?branch=master)](https://travis-ci.org/AdamRTomkins/libSpineML)

 ## Contributors